 - Either walk if the tide is out, or take a boat ride across the stunning expanses of the largest inlet on the coast.

-- Around 5 pm: Be welcomed with pre-dinner drinks and food by your hosts at Meadowbank Homestead – Awaroa, a faithful re-creation of the Wilson family’s original home on the finest site in the bay.
+- Around 5 pm: Welcome to Meadowbank Homestead At Awaroa, a faithful re-creation of the Wilson family’s original home on the finest site in the bay.

 Day 4 Awaroa to Torrent Bay